miloofcroton/react-next-gen/README.md

 ## Goals

 I want to flesh out what I'm doing with all that redux middleware.
 I might also do a version of this project with Apollo, and I might add a GraphQL/Express API too, but that is more on the backburner right at this moment.

+`zustand` looks awesome for a state library.
+Either that or some other hook-based method may be the future.
+I will try it when I get a chance.